AmaanKulshreshtha/node-basics/readme.txt

         var myName = "Amaan"

-        module.exports.<custom-name> = myFunction //note: do not put parameters when defining which function you want to use. module.exports.<custom-name2> = myName
+        module.exports.<custom-name> = myFunction //note: do not put paranthesis when defining which function you want to use. module.exports.<custom-name2> = myName